systemd/mkosi/mkosi/resources/mkosi.md

 :   Name to use for the generated output image file or directory.
 Defaults
-    to `image` or, if `ImageId=` is specified, it is used as the default output name, optionally suffixed with the version set with `ImageVersion=`.
+    to `image` or, if `ImageId=` is specified, it is used as the default output name, optionally suffixed with the version set with `ImageVersion=` or if a specific image is built from `mkosi.images`, the name of the image is preferred over `ImageId`.
 Note that this option does not allow configuring the output directory, use `OutputDirectory=` for that.

     Note that this only specifies the output prefix, depending on the specific output format, compression and image version used, the full